ashleyhuang0201/COMP1531Project/assumptions.md

 ## standup_start

-Users will try start on channel ((non-existant, existing) and (apart of, not apart of))
+Users will try start on channel ((non-existent, existing) and (apart of, not apart of))

 ## standup_send

-Users will try to send on channel ((non-existant, existing) and (apart of, not apart of) and (standup time running, standup time stopped)), message (longer than 1000 characters, less than or equal to 1000)
+Users will try to send on channel ((non-existent, existing) and (apart of, not apart of) and (standup time running, standup time stopped)), message (longer than 1000 characters, less than or equal to 1000)

 ## Misc